Will-Griffiths-Ireland/Emerald-Eye/README.md

 ## Site Design

-The overall design of the site is tailored towards minilism and focusing on the art itself
+The overall design of the site is tailored towards minilism and focusing on the art itself.
+Initially I was going to allow users to just upload as many images as they wanted directly, but this raised concerns over inaproriate content and a flood of low quality content.
+The approach I decided on was a more curated and personal touch, much like a small art gallery.

 ### Wireframes

+The site follows a classic approach and the wireframes were the intitial concept

 ### Color Schemes

+Green - #385723
+White = #ffffff
+Gold - #ffc000

 ### Fonts

+I landed on using the 'Lilita One' font, it really just came from testing out multiple fonts till I found one that had the right vibe

 ### Database Schema

 ## Site Features

 ### Navigation

+### Main Landing Page

+### Account Management

+### Art Details

+### Art Edit & Deletion

+### Purchase List (Cart)

+### Payment

+### Order Confirmation & Digital Delivery